-If you have a decision for learning support, you might have the possibility to take an adapted examination.
-Examples of adapted examinations include extended time for written exams, computer support and sitting in smaller groups.
+If you have been granted special learning support, you may be entitled to alternative exam arrangements.
+Examples of alternative arrangements are extra time for written exams, computer support and taking tests in smaller groups.

 The student requests — the coordinator recommends — the examiner decides

 Discuss your challenges with the SLU coordinator, and what works best for you in examinations.
-The coordinator will write recommended adaptations in the Nais decision.
+The coordinator will document the recommended arrangements in the Nais decision.

-The course coordinator/examiner will then decide which adaptations are possible for a specific examination.
-This takes place in relation to the syllabus and other course requirements.
+The course coordinator/examiner will then decide what arrangements are possible for a specific examination.
+This is decided taking into account the syllabus and other course requirements.

-- If you would like an adapted examination, contact the course coordinator or course administrator well in advance before the exam.
-Show your recommendation for adaptations from Nais.
+- If you would like alternative exam arrangements, contact the course coordinator or course administrator well in advance before the exam.
+Show your recommendation for alternative arrangements from Nais.

 - Contact them at least two weeks before the examination.
 Please note that a number of departments may have different deadlines.
-This is important to give teachers and administrators a fair chance to implement the practical preparations.
+This is necessary to give teachers and administrators a fair chance of making the necessary practical preparations.

-- If you are prevented from doing the examination, inform the person you have been in contact with regarding the adapted examination (course administrator or course coordinator).
+- If you are prevented from taking the exam, inform the person you have been in contact with regarding the exam arrangements (course administrator or course coordinator).

-- Sit in smaller groups, or in certain cases, entirely alone.
+- Take the exam in a smaller group or, in certain cases, alone.

-- Use examination computers with speech synthesis and spell-check programs.
+- Use exam computers with speech synthesis and spell-checkers.

-An oral supplement takes place directly after the written exam.
-Here, you will be able to explain and expand on your answers for the examiner.
+An oral session takes place immediately after the written exam and gives you the opportunity to explain and expand on your answers.

 Oral exam instead of written